6 Corn Mazes to Explore in Rhode Island

 This year’s Maize theme celebrates Confreda’s 100-year anniversary.
 The farm offers unlimited hayrides, pumpkin-picking and kiddie amusement rides.
 The maze takes about an hour to complete and you can enjoy goodies from the numerous food vendors before or after you enter.
 You can also pick-your-own pumpkins and find fresh apples, cider and apple cider doughnuts at the fruit stand market.

 5. Cucumber Hill Farm Corn Maze, 39 Cucumber Hill Rd., Foster, 401-397-7500, cucumberhillfarm.com

-This corn maze is very family-friendly and with the theme of “Saving Mother Earth.”
-Nighttime mazes are a bit more challenging as you explore in the dark until after 9 p.m. on Saturdays.
-It’s still not scary, but it’s more fun in the dark!
-During the day, there are $4 pony rides, as well as tractor rides and pick-your-own pumpkins, too.
-In case your little one is too wee for the real corn maze, there’s also a free kiddy version constructed out of hay bales.
+This corn maze is very family-friendly and with the theme of “Wonders of the World.”
+Nighttime mazes are a bit more challenging (but not scary) as you explore in the dark until after 9 p.m. on Saturdays.
+During the day, there are $5 pony rides and $5 tractor rides (free for children younger than five) as well as pick-your-own pumpkins and food trucks.
+In case your little one is too wee for the real corn maze, there’s also a free kiddie version constructed out of hay bales.

 6. Spring Hill Sugar House, 522 Gardener Rd., Richmond, 401-788-7431, facebook.com